daceloc007/Python-1-Assignment/assignment.md

 ```

 Let's assume these numbers represent a full year of sales.
 Calculate the following terms: `annual_gross_revenue`,
 `monthly_gross_revenue`, and `quarterly_gross_revenue`.
-After you have declared these variables use `print` statements to ensure
+After you have declared these variables use `print` statements
-that the values are shown in the terminal when you execute the script.
+to ensure that the values are shown in the terminal when you execute the script.
 If are a more advanced student and you need more
-of a challenge for this exercise that the print statements use the `format` method and that the values are rounded and
+of a challenge for this exercise that the print statements use the string
+[format()](https://docs.python.org/3/library/stdtypes.html#str.format) method and that the values are rounded and
 presented with only two significant digits.

 Be sure that you can: